tencentyun/intlcloud-documents/product/数据库/游戏数据库 TcaplusDB/开发者指南/RESTful 接口说明_intl.md

 import "tcaplusservice.optionv1.proto"; // Defines some common information of the Tcaplus table, which should be imported in your table definition.

 message tb_example {  // If a message is explicitly specified with a primary key field, then it is a Tcaplus table definition.
 The table name is the name of the message.
-The names of table addition files that are uploaded in the same batch must be different.
+The names of table creation files that are uploaded in the same batch must be different.

     // tcaplusservice.tcaplus_primary_key specifies the list of primary key field names that are separated by commas.
 Up to four primary keys can be specified. option(tcaplusservice.tcaplus_primary_key) = "uin,name,region";